 Another incredible beach is Praia dos Três Irmãos.
 Located in Alvor, it is famous for its stunning rock formations and the many hidden caves.

 The last must-visit attraction in Algarve is definitely Benagil Caves.
-The particularity of this cave is the huge hole from which sunlight penetrates.
+The particularity of this cave is the huge hole and the sunlight gets in.
 To visit it, it is necessary to use the boat, which is not going to be difficult.
 Indeed, many boat tours leave from all the main cities in Algarve, usually including many other fascinating caves.

 What’s more to say?
 If you want a relaxing and adventurous weekend by the beach, Algarve is the right place for you.